 With this much to explore, you'll want to stay overnight.
 Find out more about camping in the park on our camping page.

-The New River provides some of the best whitewater opportunities in the nation.
-Check the whitewater page for information on rafting, water levels, and safety. more…
+Check out our whitewater page for information on rafting, water levels, and river safety.

-With over 1,600 established climbing routes, New River Gorge National River has become one of the most popular climbing areas in the country.
+With over 1,600 established climbing routes, New River Gorge is one of the most popular climbing areas in the country.